Lord William Cecil (bishop): Biography

 Cecil was born at Hatfield House, the second son of Lord Robert Cecil, third (but second surviving) son of the 2nd Marquess of Salisbury, and Lady Robert Cecil, née Georgina Alderson.
 In 1865, his father's elder brother died without an heir, his father thereby became Viscount Cranborne as heir apparent to the 2nd Marquess, and Cecil became The Hon.
 William Cecil.
 In 1868, his father succeeded as 3rd Marquess, and Cecil became Lord William Cecil.
 His elder brother was James, Viscount Cranborne (later 4th Marquess), and his younger brothers included another Lord Robert Cecil (later 1st Viscount Cecil of Chelwood) and Lord Hugh Cecil (later 1st Baron Quickswood).
 He was educated at Eton, where he was bullied and nicknamed "Fish", a name that stuck with him among family and friends throughout his life.
 Following Eton he was educated at University College, Oxford where he gained a third in law.
 After leaving university, Cecil worked for a few months in London's East End slums.

 He was ordained in 1887, and married Lady Florence ("Fluffy") Mary Bootle-Wilbraham, daughter of Edward Bootle-Wilbraham, 1st Earl of Lathom on 16 August of the same year.
 They had four sons and three daughters.
 Their eldest son Randle William was born 28 November 1889 and was killed in action during the First World War on 1 December 1917.
 Their third and fourth sons were also killed in that war: John Arthur (28 March 1893 – 27 August 1918) and Rupert Edward (20 January 1895 – 11 July 1915).
-Their second son Victor Alexander (21 May 1891 – 17 January 1977) was wounded twice in the war, but survived.
-Their three daughters were Eve Alice (13 January 1900 – 1994) who married Vice-Admiral Richard Shelley, her twin sister Mary Edith (13 January 1900 – 1994), and Anne (8 October 1906 – 23 October 1924).
+Lady Cecil opposed the policy of non-repatriation of the war dead and the ban on individual memorials, leading unsuccessful efforts that petitioned the government and the Imperial War Graves Commission to change their stance.
+The Cecils' eldest son was among the missing commemorated on the Cambrai Memorial in France, while the graves of their other two sons are in France and Belgium.
+The inscriptions on their gravestones (chosen by the family) read: "I LOOK FOR THE RESURRECTION AND THE LIFE OF THE WORLD TO COME" (John Arthur, France) and "I BELIEVE IN THE RESURRECTION OF THE DEAD AND IN THE LIFE TO COME" (Rupert Edward, Belgium).
+Their second son Victor Alexander, was wounded twice in the war, but survived.
+They also had three daughters.